xBonioo/Tic-Tac-Toe/README.md

+# Tic-Tac-Toe
-# Tic-Tac-Toe written in Java and Python with graphic interface
+Written in Java and Python with graphic interface